senprithwish1994/DatasetAdverse/README.md

 # DatasetAdverse
-This is a demo dataset for Fog Rendering.
+This is a demo dataset for Fog Rendering and Rain Rendering.